 The City will continue to conduct code enforcement inspections on a complaint basis.
-Eligible property owners will be directed to the City's rehabilitation program for assistance in correcting code violations.
+If successful in establishing a housing rehabilitation program (Program F-1), eEligible property owners will be directed to the City's rehabilitation program for assistance in correcting code violations.

-Discussion: The City Building Division is responsible for enforcing both state and City regulations governing maintenance of all buildings and property.
+Discussion: The City Building Division is responsible for enforcing both state and approximately 150 complaints per year.

+City regulations governing maintenance of all buildings and property.
 Due to current minimal City staffing levels, code enforcement is complaint-based.
-The Building Division responds to approximately 150 complaints per year.
+The Building Division responds to health and safety hazards to human habitation.

-Objective: To correct building code violations before they become serious health and safety hazards to human habitation.
+Objective: To correct building code violations before they become serious